Shun1124/BScACS-Major-Project-Prototype/README.md

 ### Test Case 3: Rollback Functionality
 1. Change the **DoubleClickSpeed** key.
 2. After the alert, the value should automatically rollback to its original state.
-3. Verify the rollback by checking the double-click speed setting on the your system.
+3. Verify the rollback by checking the double-click speed setting on your system.

 ## Code Structures
 ### Frontend (Electron Dashboard)